-Filariasis symptoms may appear 5 months to over a year after being bitten by an infected mosquito, though symptoms may not show unless a person is repeatedly bitten by an infected mosquito.
+Filariasis symptoms may appear 5 months to over a year after being bitten by an infected mosquito, though symptoms may not show unless an infected mosquito repeatedly bites a person.
 Filariasis is caused by parasitic worms which are transmitted by infected mosquitoes.
 Symptoms include swollen or inflamed lymph nodes, headache, stomach pain, fever and chills, more severe symptoms are the swelling of organs and limbs.

 More about Filariasis in Thailand from Thai travel Clinic.

 Mosquitoes feed most actively during dusk and dawn, during daylight hours they shelter in shady, damp places, typically vegetation, or indoors where you will find them behind curtains, under furniture and in the bathroom.
 They will become active if disturbed and conditions are suitable, even indoors out of the sunlight.

 The exception to this rule is the dengue mosquito, it will feed throughout the day, and it feeds aggressively.
 So in reality, you can and will be bitten by mosquitoes at any time of day.